 Upon receipt of an appeal in the case of a student grievance, the President shall consider the record of the hearing before the Student Grievance Committee in making his/her decision.
-However, the President, in his/her discretion, may require the submission of additional evidence prior to making a decision on the student's appeal or may schedule a meeting with the Grievant and the Respondent to discuss the grievance.
-In any meeting with the Grievant and the Respondent to discuss the grievance, the chairperson of the Student Grievance Committee, or the chairperson's designated representative, shall represent the Committee.
+However, the President, in his/ her discretion, may require the submission of additional evidence prior to making a decision on the student's appeal or may schedule a meeting with the Grievant and the Respondent to discuss the grievance.
+In any meeting with the Grievant and the Respondent to discuss the Student Grievance Committee, or the chairperson's designated representative, shall represent the Committee.